-Tupelo Inadequate Security Lawyers
+Tupelo Negligent Security Lawyers

 Inadequate security cases arise when someone is on a commercial property and attacked by a third party.
 Under Mississippi law, the owner of the property or business has a duty to take reasonable measures to prevent foreseeable harm from third parties.
 In this context, third parties are individuals not employed or connected with the commercial property that come onto the property and cause patrons harm.
 If you have been a victim of a violent attack at a business or apartment complex, you may be able to recover from the business or property owner for providing inadequate security.
 At Nahon, Saharovich & Trotz, our Tupelo inadequate security attorneys are dedicated to helping our clients recover what they are legally entitled to, all while providing personal and individual service.